-Referred to: The Ways and Means Committee (Chairwoman Archer and Legislators Donaldson, Gerentine, Maio, Joseph Maloney, Petit, and Ronk)
+Referred to: The Ways and Means Committee (Chairman Gavaris and Legislators Archer, Bartels, Haynes, Maio, Parete, Ronk, and Walter)

-Chairman of the Legislative Programs, Education and Community Services Committee, James Delaune, and Deputy Chair Heidi Haynes, offer the following:
+Chairman of the Public Works and Capital Projects Committee, Dean J. Fabiano, and Deputy Chair Manna Jo Greene offer the following:

-WHEREAS, by Resolution No. 467, dated and duly adopted on the date hereof, the County Legislature of the County of Ulster, New York has amended Capital Project No. 469 for water supply extension to Ulster County Community College-SUNY Ulster (Department of Public Works); and
+WHEREAS, by Resolution No. 467 dated and duly adopted on the date hereof, the County Legislature of the County of Ulster, New York has established Capital Project No. 608 for hydraulic design and planning costs in connection with the replacement of the Bridge Street Bridge in the Town of Shandaken for the Department of Public Works (Highways and Bridges); and

-WHEREAS, said capital project hereinafter described, as proposed, has been determined to be a Type II Action pursuant to the regulations of the New York State Department of Environmental Conservation promulgated pursuant to the State Environmental Quality Review Act, which regulations state that Type II Actions will not have any significant adverse effect on the environment; and
+WHEREAS, the capital project hereinafter described, as proposed, has been determined to be a Type II Action pursuant to the regulations of the New York State Department of Environmental Conservation promulgated pursuant to the State Environmental Quality Review Act, which regulations state that Type II Actions will not have a significant effect on the environment; and

 RESOLVED, by the affirmative vote of not less than two-thirds of the total voting strength of the County Legislature of the County of Ulster, New York, as follows:

 Section 2.
-It is hereby determined that the plan for the financing of the aforesaid maximum estimated cost is by the issuance of $2,705,665.00 serial bonds of the County hereby authorized to be issued therefor pursuant to the provisions of the Local Finance Law; provided, however, that to the extent that any grants-in-aid are received for such specific object or purpose, the amount of bonds to be issued pursuant to this resolution shall be reduced dollar for dollar.
+It is hereby determined that the plan for the financing of the aforesaid maximum estimated cost is by the issuance of $150,000.00 of bonds of the County hereby authorized to be issued therefor pursuant to the provisions of the Local Finance Law.

 Section 3.
-It is hereby determined that the period of probable usefulness of the aforesaid specific object or purpose is forty years, pursuant to subdivision 1 of paragraph a of Section 11.00 of the Local Finance Law.
+It is hereby determined that the period of probable usefulness of the aforesaid specific object or purpose is 5 years, pursuant to subdivision 62(2nd) of paragraph a of Section 11.00 of the Local Finance Law.

 Section 7.
 The validity of such bonds and bond anticipation notes may be contested only if: